Management Swiftlet

 Overview

-The Management Swiftlet provides centralized management and administration capabilities for the SwiftMQ router.
-It enables both interactive CLI-based management and remote administration via JMX and a message-based interface, supporting authentication, role-based access control, and event-driven updates for connected tools.
+The Management Swiftlet provides the core management and administration infrastructure for a SwiftMQ router.
+It enables both CLI-based and JMX-based configuration and monitoring, as well as message-based administration via a dedicated queue.
+The Swiftlet supports authentication, role-based access control, and tracks connected administration tools.

 Features